apache/flink/docs/tutorials/streaming_analytics.md

 You might expect Flink's runtime to be smart enough to do this parallel pre-aggregation for you (provided you are using a ReduceFunction or AggregateFunction), but it's not.

+The reason why this works is that the events produced by a time window are assigned timestamps based on the time at the end of the window.
+So, for example, all of the events produced by an hour-long window will have timestamps marking the end of an hour.
+Any subsequent window consuming those events should have a duration that is the same as, or a multiple of, the previous window.

 #### No Results for Empty TimeWindows